 Youth Work in Trades (WRK 11A, 11B, 12A, 12B) allows students to begin the process of apprenticeship while still in school.
 As an YWT student, you’ll “earn while you learn” and graduate from the YWT program with 16 high-school credits and 480 work-based training hours that count towards your trade credential.

-- are registered as regular apprentices with ITA (the Industry Training Authority);
+- are registered as regular apprentices with SkilledTradesBC (formerly the Industry Training Authority or ITA);

 - must be paid by the employer at least minimum wage;